jacobdbrown4/jacob_brown/_pages/log.md

   * worked on SpyDrNet SHREC install page
   * worked on ethics case study
 * **Friday**:
+  * meet with Andrew and Ben over Zoom to learn more about SpyDrNet SHREC
+  * Bootcamp - Docker
+  * started doing new release with Jordi and Ben - merged all our branches

 ### Week 3: May 10, 2021